-If you do not have a Zambian driving licence, you may be allowed to use your licence from your home country, but only for three months.
-After three months, drivers must either obtain a Zambian driving licence or an International Driving Permit from their home country.
+If you do not have a Zambian driving license, you may be allowed to use your license from your home country, but only for three months.
+After three months, drivers must either obtain a Zambian driving license or an International Driving Permit from their home country.

-It is an offence to drive after drinking, and there are frequent drink-driving checkpoints at night.
+It is an offense to drive after drinking, and there are frequent drink-driving checkpoints at night.

-It is also an offence to use a mobile phone while driving.
+It is also an offense to use a mobile phone while driving.

 For more information on the do’s and don’ts of driving in Zambia, contact the Road Transportation Safety Agency (RTSA) in order to obtain a copy of the Highway Code: